⚡ Key Takeaways: Starting a TCG in 2026 (TL;DR)

 This is that roadmap.

 This guide is different.
 We'll give you a realistic, 7-step blueprint for success.
 While our heart is on the creator's journey, we'll also provide the essential knowledge for resellers, creating a truly complete guide for anyone serious about this industry.
-We'll show you how modern technology has removed the biggest financial risks that used to sink new TCG businesses.
+We'll show you how modern technology has removed the biggest financial risks that used to sink a new tcg business.

 Step 1: Write a Simple Business Plan & Define Your "Why"